Published: Aug. 25, 2006

 “There’s a lot of enthusiasm about wanting to donate,” says Kurtzberg.
 “But because of the regulations that keep cord blood safe, mothers can only donate if they happen to deliver in a hospital that has been set up as a collection site.”

-Umbilical cord blood is collected by Carolinas Cord Blood Bank specialists at Duke University Medical Center (DUMC), Durham Regional Hospital, UNC Hospitals, Rex Hospital, WakeMed Cary Hospital, and the Women’s Hospital of Greensboro.
+Umbilical cord blood is collected by Carolinas Cord Blood Bank specialists at Duke University Medical Center (DUMC), Duke Regional Hospital, UNC Hospitals, Rex Hospital, WakeMed Cary Hospital, and the Women’s Hospital of Greensboro.

 The cord blood units are screened, processed, and stored at Duke University Medical Center.